winitzki/scall/tutorial/programming_dhall.md

 ### Pattern matching

 Pattern matching for union types is written via the `merge` keyword.
-Dhall's `merge` expressions are similar to `match/with`   in OCaml, `case/of`   in Haskell, and `match/case`   in Scala.
+Dhall's `merge` expressions are like OCaml's `match/with`, Haskell's `case/of`,  and Scala's `match/case` except that  nested patterns are not supported.
-One difference is that each case of a `merge` expression must specify an explicit function with a full type annotation, as we will see.
+Also, each case of a `merge` expression must specify an explicit function with a full type annotation, as we will see.

 As an example, consider a union type defined in Haskell by: